 All students living on campus must check in at the Office of Campus Life upon arrival to receive a room key.
 ID cards that were issued last year are still valid and will not be replaced except for lost or damaged cards.
 Students who need ID cards will obtain them at the Office of Campus Life.

-Pomona will be offering the following meal plan options for 2014-2015: More info to be posted shortly.
+Pomona will be offering the following meal plan options for 2015-2016.

 Meal Plan Options